What Is the Ivy League?

 How Does the Ivy League Compare With Other Colleges?

-Ivy League schools may have prestige and history, but they aren’t the only great universities in the U.S.
+Ivy League schools may have prestige and history, but they aren’t the only exemplary universities in the U.S.

-Schools like Stanford, MIT, and the University of Chicago often outrank Ivies in terms of academics.
+Schools like Stanford University, the Massachusetts Institute of Technology (MIT), and the University of Chicago often outrank Ivies in terms of academics on some lists.
 However, since they aren’t in the same athletic conference, they technically aren’t Ivy League schools.

 The so-called “little Ivies,” which include Amherst College, Bowdoin College, and Wesleyan University, are known for their selectivity and academic rigor.
 However, they emphasize a liberal arts education and boast smaller undergraduate enrollments than the eight Ivy League members.